 Compare these two sentences:

-Je prends mon petit déjeuner sur la terrasse. – “I have (literally: take) my breakfast on the balcony.”
+Je prends mon petit déjeuner sur la terrasse. – “I have (literally: take) my breakfast on the terrace.”

 It’s a simple tense.
 There’s only one verb: the correct form of the verb prendre (“to take”).

-Hier, j’ai pris mon petit déjeuner sur la terrasse. – “I had (literally: took) my breakfast on the balcony yesterday.”
+Hier, j’ai pris mon petit déjeuner sur la terrasse. – “I had (literally: took) my breakfast on the terrace yesterday.”

 It’s a compound tense.
 There are two verbs: the auxiliary avoir and prendre.